A Parent’s guide on how to manage the stress of Homeschool

 4. Structure & Routine

-If you are wanting to minimise your daily stresses it’s important to create a little routine in your day.
+If you want to minimise your daily stresses it’s important to create a little routine in your day.
 This is nothing that is too strict.
 It needs to be just a simple bit of structure to your day.
 It’s a mini planner to create and manage your time.

 It helps to eliminate over-scheduling, minimise unrealistic expectations and ensure that the high-priority stuff gets done.
 This structure can help minimise stress and meltdowns by avoiding distractions from little things that tend to consume our time and waste our energy